Basecamp Eagle View: Our full report

 - Laundry facilities

-- Full laundry service – included (with the exception of underwear)
+- Full laundry service – included (with the exception of ladies' underwear).

 - Money

-- There are currently no safes in the room and so guests can store valuables with reception.
+- There are safes in every guest room, and by reception.

 - Accepted payment on location

 - Guests at Basecamp Eagle View can settle their bill using Visa cards without any surcharge, though MasterCard and Amex are not accepted.
-Cash payments can be made in US dollars and Kenyan shillings.
+Cash payments can be made in US dollars, Kenyan shillings GBP sterling and euros.
+A staff gratuity box is located by reception.

 Other lodges in Maasai Mara Conservancies